-Based on our analytic approach, we had four primary hypotheses: Hypothesis 1a: We hypothesized that antagonistic and disinhibited dimensions would be identified at more fine-grained levels of the hierarchy with the same items that have been shown to comprise a broad-based externalizing dimension.
-Hypothesis 1b: If parallel analysis and the minimum average partial correlation test (MAP) suggested a relatively large number of factors can be extracted from the CBCL items (e.g., 5 or more), we expected that the antagonism and disinhibition factors would emerge relatively early on in the factor extraction process (e.g., at level 2 or level 3).
+Based on our analytic approach, we had four primary hypotheses.
+Hypothesis 1a: We hypothesized that antagonistic and disinhibited dimensions would be identified at more fine-grained levels of the hierarchy with the same items that have been shown to comprise a broad-based externalizing dimension.
+Hypothesis 1b: If parallel analysis and the minimum average partial correlation test (MAP) suggested a relatively large number of factors could be extracted from the CBCL items (e.g., 5 or more), we expected that the antagonism and disinhibition factors would emerge relatively early in the factor extraction process (e.g., at level 2 or level 3).
 Hypothesis 1c: Evidence of discriminant findings would be found for the antagonism and disinhibition externalizing factor scores derived from the bass-ackwards analyses.
 Specifically, we hypothesized that antagonistic externalizing factor scores would have larger associations with conduct disorder, oppositional defiant disorder, and prosocial behavior (-), compared to disinhibited externalizing.
 Meanwhile, disinhibited externalizing would have larger effect sizes for ADHD, impulsivity, and fluid intelligence.
-Furthermore, we expected these correlations to be significantly stronger than the correlations antagonistic and disinhibited externalizing had with internalizing outcomes (e.g., social anxiety, major depression).
-Hypothesis 2: We would be able to establish measurement invariance for the measurement models of externalizing symptoms, which in turn will allow for future investigations of mean-level change over time in these externalizing dimensions in the ABCD study.
+Furthermore, we expected these correlations to be significantly stronger than the correlations of antagonistic and disinhibited externalizing with internalizing outcomes (e.g., social anxiety, major depression).
+Hypothesis 2: We would be able to establish longitudinal measurement invariance for the measurement models of externalizing symptoms, facilitating future investigations of mean-level change over time in these externalizing dimensions in the ABCD study.

 Results